BloodfallenTear/TrafikverketSharp/README.md

 All of the XML documentation found in this API library comes from [Trafikverket](https://api.trafikinfo.trafikverket.se/API/Model).

 ## Changelog
 For every release, you can find the changelog to see what has changed from the previous release to that one under the said release.
+If a release contains nothing but the 'Included APIs' tab, that means nothing that should concern the user has been changed and a few APIs have been added.
+If you still are curious for all the things which have been changed from version x to version y, you can check out the commit history since I try to document everything I do there.

 ## Support
 This project currently only officially supports .NET Standard 2.0.